 Take, for example, the city of Seattle, where the Puget Sound and its surrounding waterways have long shaped the city's transportation landscape.
 The Washington State Ferries system is one of the largest and most heavily used in the United States, providing essential connections between the city's urban core and surrounding islands.
 Without this ferry network, many residents would face long and inconvenient commutes, relying on cars that would add to traffic congestion and environmental pollution.

 Similarly, in New York City, ferries have become a vital part of the transportation network, offering an alternative to the crowded subways and traffic-jammed streets.
-The Staten Island Ferry, for instance, is one of the most popular commuter routes in the country, transporting millions of passengers annually.
+The Staten Island Ferry, one of the most heavily used commuter routes in the country, carried approximately 20–22 million passengers annually at its pre-pandemic peak — though service levels and ridership have varied in the years since.
 By reducing the number of cars on the road and providing a faster, more reliable option, ferries play a crucial role in alleviating urban congestion.
+Hong Kong takes the same integration further: the city's MTR expansion and its interactions with property values and economic growth show how cross-harbor ferry routes, metro lines, and surface bus networks can be designed to reinforce each other instead of competing.

 Enhancing Accessibility and Connectivity